Functional Swords from Medieval Collectables

 Our single-hand Marshall Damascus Sword sets new standards of quality and authenticity in broadsword construction.
 The sword is based on an original, now in a British museum, used by Sir William Marshall.

 Early Viking swords were forged from layers of iron interwoven with strands of steel to produce a very tough sword.
-This is a beautiful reproduction of an actual artifact found in Finland, fit for any Viking warrior.
+This Damascus Viking Sword is a beautiful reproduction of an actual artifact found in Finland, fit for any warrior.

 Mainstay of the Highland warriors of the late 15th and 16th centuries, the Claymore had a uniquely styled hilt that sets it apart from other great swords of the period.